IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound

 To guarantee the model convergence with limited annotated data, we propose a decremental learning strategy.
-While we start feeding volumes with labeled slices, we progressively reduce the proportion of expert annotations required for every new volume used for training, replacing them by predictions from the model.
-Finally, to handle the class-imbalance between foreground and background pixels, we modify the Tversky loss\cite{salehi2017tversky} to adaptively learn the weights that penalize false positive and false negative cases.
+While we start feeding sub-volumes with labeled slices, we progressively reduce the proportion of expert annotations required for every new volume used for training, replacing them by predictions from the model.
+Finally, to handle the class-imbalance between foreground and background pixels, we modify the Tversky loss\cite{salehi2017tversky} to adaptively learn the weights that penalize \emph{False Positives} (FP) and \emph{False Negatives} (FN).

-We validate our approach for the segmentation, label propagation, and volume computation of the three low-limb muscles, namely, the Gastrocnemius Medialis (GM), the Lateralis (GL), and the Soleus (SOL).
-We consider a dataset of $44$ subjects and $61600 \pm 5000$ images, split into $29$ participants ($40600 \pm 3295$ images) for training, and 5 participants ($7000 \pm 568$ images) for validation and a test set of 10 participants ($14000$ images).
+We validate our approach for the segmentation, label propagation, and volume computation of the low-limb muscles, namely: the Gastrocnemius Medialis (GM), the Gastrocnemius Lateralis (GL), and the Soleus (SOL).
+We consider a dataset of $44$ subjects and $61600$ images, split into $29$ participants ($40600$ images) for training, 5 participants ($7000$ images) for validation and a test set of 10 participants ($14000$ images).
 We consider a fully-supervised setting to build an upper-bound reference.
 Then, we demonstrate our method's capability to learn from a few annotations under a simulated weakly-supervised regime, keeping only 3,5\% of the annotations (1420 images) and exploiting the remaining ``unannotated" images (39180 images) with sequential pseudo labeling.
-The model's generalization was evaluated over a test set of 10 participants, resulting in a dice score coefficient of over $95\%$.
+The model's generalization was evaluated over a test set, resulting in a Dice score coefficient of over $95\%$.

 We first evaluate the model's performance when considering the volumetric segmentation task alone (without propagation).
 We refer to this model as Seg-Net-FS.
 This simplified approach allows for the comparison to other three state-of-the-art volumetric segmentation methods: 3D U-Net~\cite{cciccek20163d}, V-Net~\cite{milletari2016v} and DAF3D~\cite{wang2019deep}.
 We then consider the full IFFSS-Net, which combines the segmentation and propagation tasks, and evaluate its performance under both weak (3,5\% of the annotations) and full supervision (100\% of the annotations), comparing it to the recent mask-tracking method PG-Net~\cite{wug2018fast}.
 We also compare the performance of Seg-Net-FS with IFSS-Net to highlight the performance gain.
 Finally, to extensively assess the performance of our method, we designed several ablation setups to study the contribution of each proposed module.
 Finally, non-learning techniques were also considered for comparison. \emph{The main contributions of this work are:}